praekeltfoundation/platform-mnch/Onboarding/onboarding-part-2.md

   update_contact(edd: "@edd_date_full_str")
 end

-card ContinueEDDBranch when status == "im_pregnant", then: OtherChildren do log("User is pregnant.
-Navigating to Other Children question.") end
+card ContinueEDDBranch when status == "im_pregnant", then: PregnantFeeling do
+  # TODO: Confirm (SxD to confirm with DS and MERL) whether it's ok for us to skip the Other Children question in this flow as its part of the Personal Questions
+  log("User is pregnant.
+Navigating to Feelings question.") end

 card ContinueEDDBranch when status == "partner_pregnant", then: PartnerPregnantGender do